advanced-computing/chicken_egg/README.md

 Issues
 [] No data for local egg prices
-[] No data for local
-[] resampling for stock data; need to revisit
+[x] resampling for stock data; need to revisit
-[] remove extra line on time series graph for Cal-Maine price [] how to use beautiful soup for API
+[x] remove extra line on time series graph for Cal-Maine price [x] how to use beautiful soup for API (resolved)

 Data
-[] Organize data into a folder?
-(Temporary until APIs ready, may not be worth it) [] set up API for Bird Flu data (clickable link)
+[x] Organize data into a folder?
+(Temporary until APIs ready, may not be worth it) [x] set up API for Bird Flu data (clickable link)
-[] set up API for Cal-Main data (clickable link)
+    - will wait for the other APIs until it's clear how it is integrated into AirFlow [] set up API for Cal-Main data (clickable link)
 [] set up API for POST data
-[] set up API for
+[] set up API for VITL data
-[] set up API for egg prices from BLS (clickable link) [] set up API for National Agricultural Statistics Service (REST API) Keep?
-Integrate?
+[] set up API for egg prices from BLS (clickable link) [] set up API for Wild Bird data
-[] find additional dataset for consumption that can be used to calculate demand elasticity over time at the national level [x] compile data onto two dataframes: one for time-series/national data and the other for geographical data [x] add geospatial data for visualizations
+[x] compile data onto two dataframes: one for time-series/national data and the other for geographical data [x] add geospatial data for visualizations
 [x] clean Cal-Main food price data